uhuruhashimoto/human-rand-detector/string_handlers/README.md

 3. Run `./randstr [min] [max] [num_str] [filename]` to generate a file with an equal number of random lines
 4. Run `./strmixer [max] [num_str_per_file] [human_filename] [rand_filename]` to shuffle all the strings, zero-pad them, and put them into csv files
-5. The resulting `training.csv` and `labels.csv` is your training data
+5. The resulting `training.csv` and `labels.csv` is your training data *Note: do this on the Babylons for OpenSSL*